 Documentation 2.3a Desired RSU Certifications and Additional Requirements Intersection ID: Name of cross streets: Date: 1.
 Certifications.
-The following certifications have been identified as those that should be considered when assembling RSU specifications: Certified RSU product category on the OmniAir website 2.
-Additional Requirements □ MAP Availability.
-The SAE J2735 SPaT Message include a status bit for "No MAP Available", that must either be indicated as the value 0 when a valid MAP message is available or as a 1 when no MAP is available.
-Check this box and note this functionality if you require the RSU to append the SPaT Data to indicate whether a valid MAP message is available.
-3. Please list additional requirements, functions, or capabilities of the RSU beyond what is in the CTI 4001 v01 RSU Standard or those listed above (e.g., those you have learned from interactions with other agencies deploying connected intersections, feedback from CV PFS members, etc.). • Save this documentation as it may be used to support the procurement of new RSU devices in later steps.
+The following certifications have been identified as those that at should be considered when assembling RSU specifications: Certified RSU product category on the OmniAir website 2.
+Additional Requirements MAP Availability.
+The SAE J2735 SPaT Message include a status bit for "No MAP Available", that must either be indicated as the value 0 when a valid MAP message e is available or as a 1 when no MAP is available.
+Check this box and note this functionality if you require the RSU to append the SPaT Data to indicate whether a valid MAP message is a vailable.
+2 Place list additional requirements functions or capabilities of the PSU be uand what is in the 5.
+Please list additional requirements, functions, of capabilities of the KSO be yonu what is in the interactions with other agoncies deploying connected intersections, feedback chileu IIOIII members atc.)
+Save this documentation as it may be used to support the procurement of new RSU devices in later

-Documentation 2.3b Downloaded RSU NRTM can be found in Connected Transportation Interoperability (CTI) 4001 v01 Roadside Unit (RSU) Standard.
+Documentation 2.3b Downloaded RSU NRTM can be found in Connected Transportation Interoperability (CTI) 4001 v01.01 Roadside Unit (RSU) Standard.

-Documentation 2.4 Completed Owned RSU NRTM can be found in Connected Transportation Interoperability (CTI) 4001 v01 Roadside Unit (RSU) Standard.
+Documentation 2.4 Completed Owned RSU NRTM can be found in Connected Transportation Interoperability (CTI) 4001 v01.01 Roadside Unit (RSU) Standard.